ogus/worker-thread/README.md

 # Worker Thread

-> A tiny and flexible browser module to emulate multithreading, based on inline WebWorkers
+> A tiny and flexible browser module that enables client-side multi-threading, based on inline WebWorkers

 ## Table of Contents